andkerr/sorting_app_plain/README.md

 Sorting Algorithms
 ==================
-Check out some sorting algorithms in your browser (really, look at them go!).
-Implemented in vanilla EMCA 6 Javascript.
+Check out some sorting algorithms in your browser (really, look at them go!), built with vanilla JavaScript.

 This a work in progress.
 Currently, I have implemented the following sorting algorithms:
 -   Merge Sort